zmaril/OgreDocs/README.md

 The version scheme for Ogre is as follows:
 `[Full Gremlin version].[Ogre major version]`.
-Philosophically, the authors of Gremlin are the ones who will be causing most of the changes to Ogre.
+Philosophically, the authors of Gremlin are the ones who will be causing most of the changes to Ogre to hapepn.
 Ogre is a mere wrapper around their work and the version scheme acknowledges that directly.
-Thus, the first and current release is `0.2.2.0`, meaning that the current release uses Gremlin `0.2.2` and has undergone zero major versions itself so far since release.
+Thus, the first and current release is `2.2.0.0`, meaning that the current release uses Gremlin `2.2.0.0` and has undergone zero major versions itself so far since release.

 To get started with Ogre, include the following dependency for
-leiningen: `[zmaril/ogre "0.2.2.0"]`.
+leiningen: `[zmaril/ogre "2.2.0.0"]`.

 ### The TinkerGraph

-Unless otherwise noted, all samples reference `ogre.tinkergraph` and `ogre.core`.
+Unless otherwise noted, all samples reference `ogre.tinkergraph` and `ogre.core` as follows:

 ```clojure
 (require '[ogre.tinkergraph :as g])